ADA Curb Ramp Initiative

 Comment

 Property owners and business owners within the project limits have been sent project information and a comment form with a prepaid mailer.
-Comments are due by November 30, 2023, to be considered for design.
 You can provide comments by three different methods:

 Your input is welcome and appreciated throughout the design process.
 Deaf, hard-of-hearing, deaf-blind, and speech-disabled persons should contact the Wisconsin Relay Service by dialing 711.
 For more information, please contact: